 The Most Expensive Watches Ever Sold

-We’re going to list these watches according to the price tag—we’ll talk about the most expensive ones first—and we’ll cover both those dotted with precious stones as well as the ones who are more focused on the mechanical aspects.
+We’re going to list these watches according to the price tag—we’ll talk about the most expensive ones first—and we’ll cover both those dotted with precious stones and the ones that are more focused on the mechanical aspects.

 Graff Diamonds Hallucination – $55 Million

-Most articles found online about the world’s most expensive watches lists this as the priciest: the Graff Diamonds Hallucination watch, which costs a whopping $55 million.
+Most online articles about the world’s most expensive watches list this as the priciest: the Graff Diamonds Hallucination watch, which costs a whopping $55 million.

 Powered by a quartz movement, this watch contains big, rare, and colorful diamonds with a total of 110 carats.